DOG BIT CHILD – MN LAWYER INJURY ATTORNEYS

 In addition, dogs bite when they don’t like the way someone is playing with them.
 Study a fed up dog’s behavior: a turned back, lying down, a curled lip, or quite obviously, growling.
 Children have a tendency to tug on dogs’ ears, pull on their tails or jump on their backs.
 While some dogs may tolerate this, others will grow tired of it quickly.

 Pam and David Rochlin are experienced Minnesota lawyers for a child that was bit by a dog or injured.
-We have more than 25 years’ experience helping children and their families get medical bills paid and getting fair compensation for their dog bite injuries and scars.
+We have more than 25 years’ experience successfully helping children and their families get medical bills paid and getting fair compensation for their dog bite injuries and scars.
 A dog bite case is almost always covered by the dog owner’s homeowners insurance.
 Pam Rochlin is a former partner at Meshbesher and Spence, and offers personal attention to clients in a smaller firm environment.
 Our top dog bite lawyers in MN have handled injury cases for children in Minneapolis, St. Paul, Anoka, Rogers, Maple Grove, Plymouth, Brooklyn Park, Brooklyn Center, Chanhassen, Chaska, Apple Valley, Burnsville, Albert Lea, Woodbury, and throughout the state.
-If your child was bit by a dog, you can talk to a lawyer in our office to learn your rights.
+If your child was bitten by a dog, you can talk to a lawyer in our office to learn your rights.
 Call us for a free consultation and we will answer your questions.